 What happens to unexpended funds on completed projects?

-May customers terminate projects and have funds returned to them?
+May sponsors terminate projects and have funds returned to them?

 Yes.
 Volpe will return all unexpended funds (after all project and close-out costs have been covered).

-Is a Memorandum of Understanding (MOU) necessary for non-DOT customers to work with Volpe?
+Is a Memorandum of Understanding (MOU) necessary for non-DOT sponsors to work with Volpe?

 No. However, having a MOU in place may facilitate initiating projects within your organization.